MG-source-1/backtester/README.md

 **Why SIS is sized at 10%:** SIS only deploys capital on ~18% of trading days.
 A 20% static allocation left capital idle in T-bills 82% of the time, dragging on portfolio Sharpe without adding proportional return.
 10% keeps SIS's uncorrelated alpha in the mix while halving the idle capital drag — a structural sizing argument, not a backtest optimisation.

 **Result:** Sharpe 0.84, +69% total return, Max DD −18% over 2020–2024.
-SPY returned +95% over the same window — the portfolio lagged in raw return due to XAT being a drag during the 2022 rate hike cycle (bonds fell alongside stocks, an historically unusual event).
+SPY returned +95% over the same window — the portfolio lagged in raw return due to XAT (bonds + gold) being a drag during the 2022 rate hike cycle.
 The benefit shows in drawdown: −18% vs GARP standalone's −26%.

+**Honest assessment:** GARP standalone actually has both higher return (+130%) and higher Sharpe (1.12) than the mixed portfolio over this window — which raises a fair question about whether diversification adds value here.
+The answer depends on what you believe about the future.
+The 2020–2024 window was specifically hostile to the portfolio's diversification thesis: in 2022, the Fed's aggressive rate hikes caused bonds and stocks to fall *simultaneously*, which is historically unusual.
+TLT dropped ~30% that year, removing XAT's hedging power at exactly the wrong moment.
+In a more typical drawdown (2008-style, or a 2020-style liquidity shock), bonds rally as stocks fall and XAT acts as a genuine cushion.
+The portfolio is built for that regime.
+The goal is not to maximise return in any single window but to maintain three structurally independent return sources — equity momentum (GARP), cross-asset trend (XAT), and intraday mean-reversion (SIS) — whose failure modes do not coincide.

 ---